-"A natural but cruel experiment is being conducted in which hundreds of thousands of young athletes who play on synthetic turf fields are being exposed to crumb rubber known to contain carcinogens.
-The results of this experiment will determine whether there is sufficient exposure to these carcinogens to cause cancer in the children who play on synthetic turf."
+"A natural but cruel experiment is being conducted in which hundreds of thousands of young athletes who play on synthetic turf fields are being exposed to chemicals that may cause cancer or other serious illness."

 - David Brown, Sc.D., former Deputy Director of The Public Health Practice Group